GHOST promotes the open reporting of safety events and believes a ‘Just Culture’ is essential in Ground Operations.

 It is fair to say that Just Culture within ground operations is variable.
 We have seen some good examples, that have resulted in the identification of vulnerabilities, which have improved safety standards.
 However, we have also seen some poor examples that have resulted in punitive actions which have compromised reporting.

-• Use the substitution test - would another person with the same qualifications and experience have made the same decision.
+- Use substitution principles and ask if another person with the same qualifications and experience would have made the same decision.

 The same principles should be used when investigating non-compliances, raised during oversight activities.